|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It’s hard to imagine a holiday or feast day without the traditional Roast Leg of Lamb.
+It’s hard to imagine a holiday or feast day without the traditional roast leg of lamb in a Greek household.
 Accompanied by heaps of delicious oven-roasted potatoes, it’s a classic Greek dish that is beloved by many.

-When planning how large a leg of lamb to order, you should figure on a pound of meat (uncooked) per person.
+When planning how large a leg of lamb to order, you should figure on 1 pound of meat (uncooked) per person.
 Smaller legs are tastier and yield more tender roasts so opt for two smaller legs rather than an overly large one.
-Estimate 20-25 minutes of roasting time per pound of meat.
+Estimate 20 to 25 minutes of roasting time per pound of meat.

-I like to marinate the leg of lamb in the refrigerator for at least an hour or two before roasting.
+Marinating the leg of lamb in the refrigerator for at least 1 to 2 hours before roasting yields an excellent flavor.

-- 5 lbs. potatoes (yellow, peeled and cut into wedges)
+- 5 pounds yellow potatoes (peeled and cut into wedges)

 - For the Marinade:

 - 4 cloves garlic (smashed)